Railway stations in the Netherlands: Machines and counters for train tickets

 For checking in and out with an OV-chipkaart card readers are at station entrances, halls and/or platforms.
 It can be recharged (increasing the credit by paying an amount) at ticket machines.
 The anonymous variety of the card can also be purchased here.
 For some minor rail operators all this does not apply yet.

 Paper tickets are available from the same ticket machines; at the counter (if available) a supplement of €0.50 per ticket (with a maximum of €1 per occasion) has to be paid.
 In both cases one can choose a dated or undated ticket; the latter can be useful if one has not decided yet about the travel date.
 If the ticket is not dated it requires a stamp from a stamp machine on the travel date.

 With an e-ticket bought in advance for a specific journey one can just get on the train without any further validation of the ticket.

 NS Stations

-NS Stations is a Dutch company that manages and exploits all railway stations in the Netherlands.
+NS Stations is a Dutch company that manages and operates all railway stations in the Netherlands.